-Dr Gustav Cederlöf is Lecturer in Liberal Arts & Geography at King’s College London.
-He joined King’s in 2013, first completing his PhD on the political economy of energy transitions and Cuban energy history.
+Dr Gustav Cederlöf is a Lecturer in Liberal Arts and Geography.
+He joined King’s in 2013, having first completed his PhD on the political economy of energy transitions and Cuban energy history.
 He has a BA in Development Studies from Uppsala University and an MSc in Human Ecology from Lund University.

 His work has appeared in leading geography and development studies journals including Transactions of the Institute of British Geographers, Political Geography, Progress in Human Geography, and Journal of Latin American Studies.
 The Royal Geographical Society (with IBG) and the Swedish Society for Anthropology and Geography have awarded him for his research.

 - Ethnography of infrastructure